kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/instance_flavor.md

 description: |-
   The kakaocloud_instance_flavor data source retrieves detailed information about a specific instance flavor in KakaoCloud.
   It returns attributes such as CPU, memory, disk type, availability zones, hyper-threading support, and other hardware specifications.
-  Use this data source when you need to: - Reference a specific flavor by its ID in your Terraform configuration. - Dynamically obtain hardware details (e.g., vCPUs, memory, disk type) without hardcoding them. - Validate that a flavor meets the requirements for your workloads before creating instances.
+  Use this data source when you need to:
+  Reference a specific flavor by its ID in your Terraform configuration.Dynamically obtain hardware details (e.g., vCPUs, memory, disk type) without hardcoding them.Validate that a flavor meets the requirements for your workloads before creating instances.
 ---

 # kakaocloud_instance_flavor (Data Source)